 Budgeting season is closely approaching.
 So, will you go for a bottom-up, top-down, or hybrid approach?
 Find out which method is right for you and your team by checking out this complete article.

 The process of budgeting is an essential part of running a financially sound business.
 Companies tend to choose between a top-down or bottom-up approach when it comes to creating their annual budget.
 However, organizations that achieve the most beneficial outcomes tend to use both methods.
-While it takes work, time, and involvement from more people across the organization, employing both approaches concurrently enables companies to better align their financials and create a more comprehensive outlook for both management and individual teams.
+While it takes work, time, and involvement from more people across the organization, employing both approaches concurrently with the help of budgeting software enables companies to better align their financials and create a more comprehensive outlook for both management and individual teams.

 So what is the difference between a top-down vs. bottom-up budget?
 This article is here to break it down for you.
 Read on to learn about the essential differences between bottom-up vs. top-down budgeting so you can discover the best approach for you and your Finance team.